stevencombs/retrocombs.github.io/_posts/2020/2020-04-21-firstuse-cloner-box-pro.md

 In the video, I demonstrate my attempt to use the Cloner Box Pro in three scenarios.
 Below is a results rollup:

 1. Capture video device menus (Roku, Android TV, Fire TV, etc.). ✓
-2. Capture retro computer screens (Plus/4, Commodore 64, VIC-20, etc).  ✓
+2. Capture retro computer (Plus/4, Commodore 64, VIC-20, etc).  ✓
 3. Capture HDMI live to OBS Studio on Linux and Mac.
 X

 In the words of Meatloaf, "two outta three, ain't bad."